ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ------

 ==**AWS S3:**==
-	a. an object storage service.
+	\-an object storage service.
-	b. supports SNS topic, SQS queue, AWS Lambda destinations where it can publish events.
+	\-supports SNS topic, SQS queue, AWS Lambda destinations where it can publish events.
-	c. `s3:ObjectRemoved:DeleteMarkerCreated` type is triggered when a delete marker is created for a versioned object and not when an object is deleted or a versioned object is permanently deleted.
+	\-`s3:ObjectRemoved:DeleteMarkerCreated` type is triggered when a delete marker is created for a versioned object and not when an object is deleted or a versioned object is permanently deleted.
-	d. `s3:ObjectRemoved:Delete` type is triggered when an object is deleted or a versioned object is permanently deleted.
+	\-`s3:ObjectRemoved:Delete` type is triggered when an object is deleted or a versioned object is permanently deleted.
-	e.
-All objects and buckets by default are private which means that only the AWS account holder (resource owner) that created it has access to the resource.
+	\-All objects and buckets by default are private which means that only the AWS account holder (resource owner) that created it has access to the resource.
 The resource owner can optionally grant access permissions to others by writing an access policy.
-	f. you also set the permissions of the object during upload to make it public.
+	\-you also set the permissions of the object during upload to make it public.
-	g.
-Under ***Manage public permissions**,* you can grant read access to your objects to everyone in the world, for all of the files that you're uploading. eg: when buckets are used for websites. in this case, the S3 bucket policy is configured to set all objects to public read.
+	\-Under ***Manage public permissions**,* you can grant read access to your objects to everyone in the world, for all of the files that you're uploading. eg: when buckets are used for websites. in this case, the S3 bucket policy is configured to set all objects to public read.
-	h.
-You may choose to use resource-based policies, user policies, or some combination of these to manage permissions to your Amazon S3 resources. h.1.  **resource-based policies** and user policies.
+	\-You may choose to use resource-based policies, user policies, or some combination of these to manage permissions to your Amazon S3 resources. h.1.  **resource-based policies** and user policies.
 Access policies you attach to your resources (buckets and objects) are referred to as resource-based policies. eg: bucket policies and access control lists (ACLs) are resource-based policies. h.2. **user policies:** You can also attach access policies to users in your account.
-	i.
-Objects can be encrypted using Server-side encryption (SSE).
+	\-Objects can be encrypted using Server-side encryption (SSE).
+	\-S3 supports at least 3,500 requests per second to add data and 5,500 requests per second to retrieve data
+	\-==If you are transitioning noncurrent objects (in versioned buckets), you can transition only objects that are at least 30 days noncurrent to STANDARD_IA or ONEZONE_IA storage.==
+	\-**expedited retrievals in Glacier** allow you to quickly access your data (within 1–5 minutes).
-	j. ==**Server Access Logging feature of Amazon S3**: provides more detailed information about every access request sent to the S3 bucket including the referrer and turn-around time information compared to **CloudTrail Logging feature of Amazon S3.**==
+	\-==**Server Access Logging feature of Amazon S3**: provides more detailed information about every access request sent to the S3 bucket including the referrer and turn-around time information compared to **CloudTrail Logging feature of Amazon S3.**==
-	k. **CORS** will only allow objects from one domain (travel.cebu.com) to be loaded and accessible to a different domain (palawan.com).
+	\-**CORS** will only allow objects from one domain (travel.cebu.com) to be loaded and accessible to a different domain (palawan.com).
-	l. does not provide low-latency file operations as it does not reside within your VPC by default, which means the data will traverse the public Internet that may result to higher latency.
+	\-does not provide low-latency file operations as it does not reside within your VPC by default, which means the data will traverse the public Internet that may result to higher latency.
 You can set up a VPC Endpoint for S3 yet still, its latency is greater than that of EBS.
-m. **Cross-Region Replication**(CRR)
+	\-**Cross-Region Replication**(CRR)
 		When you upload your data in S3, your objects are redundantly stored on multiple devices across multiple facilities within the region only, where you created the bucket. enables you to automatically copy S3 objects from one bucket to another bucket that is placed in a different AWS Region or within the same Region.
-n. **Cross-Account Access** is primarily used if you want to grant access to your objects to another AWS account. eg: Account `MANILA` can grant another AWS account (Account `CEBU)` permission to access its resources such as buckets and objects
+	\-**Cross-Account Access** is primarily used if you want to grant access to your objects to another AWS account. eg: Account `MANILA` can grant another AWS account (Account `CEBU)` permission to access 		its resources such as buckets and objects

 **Amazon S3 notification** feature enables you to receive notifications when certain events happen in your bucket.
 **S3 Batch Operations** runs multiple S3 operations in a single request.